 Buckley eloquently describes what an undisturbed birth look like, how it works, and why you probably want one.
 I love that she doesn’t make the book about location of birth, but instead makes the stronger case for an undisturbed, safe, easy birth, which the reader is then left to decide if they want that sort of birth, and the best way to make that happen if they do (although she does have a chapter that brings up the possibility and safety of homebirth).

 I urge YOU to get 3-4 copies of this book, one for yourself to keep and a few to loan out to any and all pregnant friends or family members you may have.
-I got 10 copies last year and have either sold (at cost) or gifted all but my signed copy and one extra loaner.
-Time for me to restock!
-If you still aren’t sold on the book, check out Sarah Buckley’s amazing website with tons of free information and resources at:
+If you want to learn more about her work, check out Sarah Buckley’s amazing website with tons of free information and resources at: http://www.sarahbuckley.com